7 Common Zinc Styles for Building Structures

 1) Interlocking

-Interlocking zinc panels are long panels that can be oriented horizontally or vertically.
-They use a self-supporting tongue and groove attachment system to interlock the panels.
-Metal clips then secure them to the underlying wood or metal framework.
+Interlocking zinc panels offer versatile installation options, allowing horizontal or vertical orientation.
+These panels interlock seamlessly using a self-supporting tongue and groove attachment system.
+Metal clips secure them to the underlying wood or metal framework.

-They are available in sections 10 feet long for vertical installations and 20 feet long for horizontal attachments.
-They can be built on detached support structures.
-They are self-supporting, making them ideal for new building and restoration projects.
+Available in sections of 10 feet for vertical installations and 20 feet for horizontal attachments, these panels are ideal for both new building and restoration projects.
+Their self-supporting design makes them perfect for detached support structures, ensuring durability and ease of installation.

 2) Corrugated

-They are available in panel lengths of 9-½’ and widths of 27-⅜” or 37-⅜”, depending on the finish.
-They are installed on a metal frame over masonry or steel walls horizontally, vertically, or diagonally.
-They are perfect for exterior wall cladding or interior surfaces.
+Corrugated zinc panels, featuring a traditional sine-wave design, are an affordable and aesthetically charming cladding option.
+They enhance buildings by creating alternating areas of shadow and light.
+Available in panel lengths of 9-½’ and widths of 27-⅜” or 37-⅜”, depending on the finish, these panels can be installed on a metal frame over masonry or steel walls.
+Installation can be horizontal, vertical, or diagonal, making them perfect for both exterior wall cladding and interior surfaces.

 3) Flat Lock